microsoft/pai/docs/manual/cluster-admin/how-to-customize-alerts.md

 ## How to Add New Actions

 If you want to add new customized actions, you are encouraged to realize that through `alert-handler`.
-We provide `alert-handler` as a lightweight `express` application, where you can add customized API easily.
+We provide `alert-handler` as a lightweight `express` application, where you can add customized APIs easily.

-For example, the stop-job action is realized by calling the `localhost:9095/alert-handler/stop-job` API through webhook, the request is then forward to the OpenPAI Rest Server to stop job.
-You can add new APIs in `alert-handler` and adapt the request to other Rest Servers.
+For example, the `stop-job` action is realized by calling the `localhost:9095/alert-handler/stop-job` API through `webhook`, the request is then forward to the OpenPAI Rest Server to stop the job.
+You can add new APIs in `alert-handler` and adapt the request realize the required action.

 The source code of `alert-handler` is available [here](https://github.com/microsoft/pai/blob/master/src/alert-manager/src).
 Remember to re-build and push the docker image, and restart the `alert-manager` service after your modification.